-The purpose of the Planning message is to provide a tool for trading partners to exchange forecasted or planned information for a specific product or event within a specified timeframe.
-The message is designed to support a variety of business processes, which may include securing needed supplies or simply to exchange information.
+The Planning e-Document provides a tool for trading partners to exchange forecasted or planned information for a specific product or event within a specified timeframe.
+The e-Document is designed to support a variety of business processes, which may include securing needed supplies or simply the exchange of information.

-The recipient of the message could use the Planning message to match to their understanding of the senders demand.
+The recipient of the e-Document could use the Planning e-Document to validate their understanding of the sender's demand.
 In situations where lead times are very short, for example a Just-In-Time (JIT) arrangement, the intent is to facilitate the matching of supply to demand.
-This may include more detailed or timely information as opposed to other processes.

-The Planning message can be used in a variety of ways:
+The Planning e-Document can be used in a variety of ways:

-- A supplier can communicate a production plan that would include purchase order and shipment detail information. - A printer can communicate anticipated aggregated usage at a facility to aid the supplier to better plan logistics. - The Planning message could release against a blanket purchase order or a contract to support various replenishment models or, situations where paper is produced to satisfy communicated demand without issuing a separate purchase order. - Typically, trading partners send Planning messages on a frequency or event basis agreed between them.
+- A supplier can communicate a production plan that would include purchase order and shipment detail information. - A printer can communicate anticipated aggregated usage at a facility to aid the supplier to better plan logistics. - The Planning e-Document could release against a blanket purchase order or a contract to support various replenishment models or, situations where paper is produced to satisfy communicated demand without issuing a separate purchase order. - Typically, trading partners send Planning e-Documents on a frequency or event basis agreed between them.

-For the purposes of the Planning message, a plan is:
+For the purposes of the Planning e-Document, a plan is:

-- production of, requirements for, or delivery of a product
+- production of, requirements for, or delivery of a product.

-- · aggregated in time-periods
+- aggregated in time-periods.

-- for a location or group of locations
+- for a location or group of locations.